-Are you a Christmas scrooge or a Christmas fanatic?
+Are you a Christmas scrooge or a Christmas fiend?
 You know the ones.
-The Christmas fanatic pulls out the tree on November 1st, revel in ugly sweaters, shop till they drop, egg nog lattes, they still believe in Santa Claus, cover their house in yule tide trinkets, put Rudolph noses on their cars, and can’t sleep a wink on Christmas eve in fear they’ll miss opening presents at 7AM Christmas morn.
-Did I mention the Christmas fiend is 36 years old?
+The Christmas fanatic pulls out the tree on November 1st, revel in ugly sweaters, shop till they drop, egg nog lattes, they still believe in Santa Claus, cover their house in yule tide trinkets, and put Rudolph noses on their cars.
+The Christmas fiend is also 36 years old?

 Conversely, the Christmas scrooge looks down upon the fiend.
 Anything ‘Christmas’ prior to Dec 24th is too early, they prefer to eat Chinese food than ham and turkey, find it a personal slight they have to venture into overcrowded malls to buy a reciprocal gift so they can fit in.
 Christmas scrooges lament on how everyone is living beyond their means, notes how our consumer senses are appealed and appeased by the endless bombardment to ‘buy’ and ‘give’, can’t wrap gifts so uses newspapers or leftover birthday bags, and probably can chalk up their annual demeanour to some really poor experience from years past.